smeyerhuky/video_sonification/README.md

 ## Development Approach

-This project uses a modular architecture to allow parallel development of components:
+This project uses a microservice architecture with the following organization:

-1. **Frontend Development**
+1. **Frontend Microservices**
-   - Located in `frontend/`
+   - Located in `frontend/services/`
-   - React/Vite application
-   - Handles UI, visualization, and audio playback
+   - Each has its own container and can be developed independently
+   - Share common libraries through `frontend/lib/`

-2. **Microservices Development**
+2. **Backend Microservices**
    - Located in `microservices/`
-   - Specialized services for different processing needs
+   - Specialized services with their own technology stacks
    - Each service has its own Dockerfile

-3. **API Interface Definitions**
+3. **Shared Components**
+   - Located in `shared/`
+   - Common types, interfaces, and utilities
+   - Cross-service schemas and protocols

+4. **Infrastructure Configuration**
-   - Located in `thrift/`
+   - Located in `infra/`
-   - Define service APIs using Apache Thrift
+   - Kubernetes manifests
+   - Service mesh configuration
+   - Monitoring and observability setup

+## EDM Production Workflow

+Project Sonique integrates with electronic music production workflows in these stages:

+1. **Video Selection & Analysis**
+   - Upload or capture video content
+   - Explore multi-band patterns
+   - Select interesting visual elements

+2. **Pattern Exploration & Transformation**
+   - Examine pattern abstractions
+   - Apply mathematical transformations
+   - Select patterns for musical mapping

+3. **Parameter Mapping Configuration**
+   - Define relationships between patterns and audio parameters
+   - Configure transfer functions
+   - Create mapping templates

+4. **Audio Generation & Refinement**
-   - Generate client/server code for different languages
+   - Generate audio based on mappings
+   - Adjust synthesis parameters
+   - Refine the musical output

+5. **Export & Production Integration**
+   - Export stems or complete tracks
+   - Import into DAW for further production
+   - Use as inspiration or as finished elements

 ## Contributing